ouravantgarde/red-rainbow/competitors.md

 %-st**Health** : 6000

-Yawns are disgusting abominations, flesh cultivated to absorb as much remnant as possible.
+%-fdYawns are disgusting abominations, flesh cultivated to absorb as much remnant as possible.

 %-tr